TanStack/query/docs/react/guides/queries.md

 ### FetchStatus

-In addition to the `status` field, the `result` object, you will also get an additional `fetchStatus`property with the following options:
+In addition to the `status` field and the `result` object, you will also get an additional `fetchStatus` property with the following options:

 - `fetchStatus === 'fetching'` - The query is currently fetching.
 - `fetchStatus === 'paused'` - The query wanted to fetch, but it is paused.
 Read more about this in the [Network Mode](../guides/network-mode) guide.